Create your multiplatform project

 Run your application on iOS

-Launch Xcode in a separate window.
-The first time, you may also need to accept its license terms and allow it to perform some necessary initial tasks.
+Launch Xcode in a separate window to complete the initial setup.
+If it's the first time you launch Xcode, you may also need to accept its license terms and allow it to perform some necessary initial tasks.

 Run on a new iOS simulated device